writechoiceorg/rocketlawyer/pages/rocketdocument-embedded-ux.md

 ### Step 4: Display Your Document

-After loading RocketDocument Embedded UX, your interview should be interactive:
+After loading RocketDocument Embedded UX, your interview should be interactive.
+This step explains how to ensure the interview loads correctly and provides a visual example of what the embedded interface looks like.
+By the end of this step, your document will be fully interactive.

 ![RocketDocument Embedded UX](https://rl-cicdv2-apigee-public-prod.apigee.io/files/RocketDocument-Embedded-Mobile.png)

-> Congratulations!
-You've successfully displayed the document using **RocketDocument Embedded UX**.
+> **Congratulations!** You've successfully displayed the document using **RocketDocument Embedded UX**.

 ### Step 5 (Optional): Integrate with **RocketSign**

+For platforms that require digital signatures, integrating RocketSign with RocketDocument adds this capability.
+In this step, you will learn how to retrieve the interview JSON object, save the `binderId`, and reuse the service token for RocketSign.
+This optional step extends the functionality of your integrated solution to include electronic signatures.

 To integrate with **RocketSign**, retrieve the Interview JSON Object and save the **binderId**.
 Keep the service token (`rl-rdoc-servicetoken`) for reuse with RocketSign.